 Lest you think our city has a monopoly on seaworthy chapels, the Seamen’s Church Institute of Philadelphia and South Jersey, founded along the lines of the New York Institute, also built a floating church in 1848, for the “unpolished mariners who felt out of place being in church next to well-dressed ladies.”
 Unfortunately, the turbid waters of the Delaware made everyone seasick, and this house of God barely lasted five years.

-Though the last floating church of New York was towed away in 1910, the tradition lives on in London.
+Though the last floating church of New York was towed away in 1910, but the tradition lives in at the Seaman’s Church Institute inside Port Newark (and it also lives on in London as a floating church).
 Here’s hoping some enterprising minister gets his sea legs under him and re-baptizes the Hudson.